Preventative migraines medications are finally available and that is exciting news for all those who suffer.

-After 50 years of headaches, I used an injectable medication for three months, and it reduced my migraines.
+After 50 years of migraine headaches, I used an injectable medication for three months, and it reduced my migraines.
 In just three months!
-I have used it for 14 months now with the same excellent results.
-I want everyone who has migraines or knows those who do to hear about CPRGs.
+I have used it since February of 2020 with the same excellent results.
+I want everyone who has migraines or knows those who do to hear about CGRPs.

 Most medications are for use after the symptoms begin.
 Wouldn’t it be better to treat the cause and not have the headache start?

 My story may be a lot like yours if you’ve been dealing with migraines for decades.
 I suddenly had red zigzag lines in front of my eyes in the eighth grade.
 Soon after that, I felt like a hammer smashed down on the top of my head, and I could not stand the bright lights.